Hamidalavi/Javascript-tips/grammer.md

 **Answer**: Because the "`,`" operator has a lower precedence than the `=` operator.
 So `hamid = hamed++, hamed` is interpreted as `(hamid = hamed++), hamed`.
 Because `hamed++` has after side effects, the assigned value to `hamid` is the value `23` before the `++` changes `hamed`.

-If you're going to use "`,`" as a statement-series operator, it's important to know that it actually has the **lowest precedence**.
+If you're going to use "`,`" as a statement-series operator, its important to know that it actually has the **lowest precedence**.
 Every other operator will more tightly bind than "`,`" will.

 Let's try hardest precedence: